serghiou/best-of-data-science/README.md

 **[MatchIt.](https://cran.r-project.org/web/packages/MatchIt/vignettes/matchit.pdf)** Package.
 Tutorial.
 An implementation of matching algorithms by some of the most prominent names in the field - indispensable for things such as propensity-score matching.

+**[Fundamentals of Bayesian Data Analysis with R.](https://www.datacamp.com/community/blog/course-fundamentals-bayesian-data-analysis-r)** Tutorial.
+A tutorial of the fundamentals by DataCamp.

 ## Open Science